 Let’s get ice painting!

-Painting with coloured ice pops is effortless.
+Painting with colored ice pops is effortless.
 Swirls, squiggles, doodles and designs quickly appear as you move your hand over the paper.

 Aren’t they beautiful?

 Re-freezing your ice pops: